 Her books include The Pox Lover: An Activist's Decade in New York and Paris (2017), Beyond Shock: Charting the Landscape of Sexual Violence in Post-Quake Haiti, Moving Mountains: The Race to Treat Global AIDS, and Under the Bone, a novel set in post-Duvalier Haiti.

-Juno Rosenhaus is a portrait, art, and documentary photographer, andro-queer feminist, anti-racist activist, and drummer living in Oakland, California.
+Juno Rosenhaus is a portrait, art, and documentary photographer, andro-queer feminist, anti-racist activist, and drummer who splits her time between Philadelphia and Oakland.
 She makes art through Juno Rosenhaus Photography and supports authors, musicians, and visual artists via Queer [as fuck] Artists Social Media (QASM).

 Editors, Reporters, and Advocates Participating